crewlinker/protoc-gen-dynamodb/README.md

 ## Hardening Backlog

+- [ ] COULD we reduce the code duplication in ddb/path.go
 - [ ] SHOULD merge the coverage from running the generator, and from unit tests when running `mage -v test`
 - [ ] SHOULD fuzz the bath building
 - [ ] SHOULD unit test the "ddb" shared package to 100%